 As in the past, the G.B.
 Bietti Foundation, which has its registered office in Rome, Via Livenza no. 3, continues to play a fundamental role in the Italian research landscape, having collaborations with leading Italian, European and worldwide universities and institutes.

-For this reason the first collaborative relationships with Italian health care facilities and universities, as well as with centers of excellence both in Europe and in the United States, were innovative.
-The Foundation, in the person of President Prof. Mario Stirpe, played a key role in defining the problem of cornea transplantation, which, in 1993, was still carried out abroad, at a very high cost by the National Health Service.
-In June 1993, thanks to a hearing in the Chamber organized by Bietti Foundation, the President discussed the need for an immediate amendment of the law which, after only 2 months, was implemented, leading to the separation of the corneal tissue graft from the rest of organ transplants.
-Preparatory steps, these, for the subsequent realization of Bank of the Eye of Lazio Region at the San Giovanni Addolorata Hospital, in partnership with the Foundation.
+The Foundation, in the person of President Prof. Mario Stirpe, played a key role in defining the problem of corneal transplantation, which, in 1993, was only carried out abroad with very high expenses by the National Health Service.
+In June 1993, thanks to a hearing in the Chamber ordered by the G.B.
+Bietti Foundation, its President urged the need for an immediate amendment of the law.
+This was carried out two months later, separating the regulations relating to the graft of corneal tissue from those governing organ transplants.

-Thanks to the collaboration established with the San Giovanni Addolorata Hospital Company of national importance with a high specialization in the management of Bank of the Eye, the innovative idea was born to bring within the Hospital Company the public care structure and research laboratories of the private IRCCS, in order to fulfill its mission of IRCCS, as well as ONLUS: to make available resources and clinical-scientific activities for the benefit of the National Health Service.
+By virtue of the collaboration established with the high-specialized and well-known Azienda Ospedaliera San Giovanni Addolorata for the management of the Eye Bankthe innovative idea was born to bring within the public Azienda Ospedaliera the welfare structure and research laboratories of the private IRCCS, in order to fulfill the mission of IRCCS as well as of ONLUS: to provide resources and clinical-scientific activity for the benefit of the National Health Service.